Optimal Volume-Sensitive Bounds for Polytope Approximation: Overview of Techniques

+The principal challenge is to determine the number of Macbeath regions needed to form such a cover.
+This is often done through a packing argument.
+The objective is to show that each Macbeath region covers a significant fraction of volume of the convex body being covered.
+To obtain the best bounds, Macbeath regions may be constructed in either the original body or in its polar body.
+This is because of a well-known concept from convexity called the Mahler volume (defined later in Section~\ref{s:centrality}), which states that the product of the volume of a convex body and its polar is bounded from below by a constant.
+When objects are fat, it can be shown that small Macbeath regions in the original body correspond to large Macbeath regions in the polar body.
+Hence, the packing argument can be pushed through from either the original side or the polar side.

-The ``sandwiching'' perspective described above yields additional new challenges.
-Consider the two bodies $K_0$ and $K_1$ shown in Figure~\ref{f:rel-fat}, where $K_0$ is a diamond shape nested within the square $K_1$.
-Consider $1/2$-scaled Macbeath region centered at a point $x$ that lies at the top vertex of $K_0$.
+However, in a general context this correspondence cannot be used as a basis for a packing argument.
+To see the issue, consider the two bodies $K_0$ and $K_1$ shown in Figure~\ref{f:rel-fat}(a), where $K_0$ is a diamond shape nested within the square $K_1$.
+Consider a $\frac{1}{2}$-scaled Macbeath region centered at a point $x$ that lies at the top vertex of $K_0$.
 Observe that almost all of its volume lies outside of $K_0$.
-This is problematic because our analysis is based on the number of Macbeath regions needed to cover the boundary of a body, in this case $\bd K_0$.
-We want a significant amount of the volume of each Macbeath region to lie within $K_0$.
-In cases like that shown in Figure~\ref{f:rel-fat}, only a tiny fraction of the volume can be charged in this manner against $K_0$.
+This is problematic for a packing argument, since such a body covers very little of the volume of $K_0$.

-Intuitively, while the body $K_0$ is ``fat'' in a standard sense \footnote{That is, the largest ball enclosed in $K_0$ and the smallest ball containing $K_0$ differ in size by a constant.}, it is not fat ``relative'' to the enclosing body $K_1$.
-To deal with this inconvenience, we will replace $K_1$ with an intermediate body between $K_0$ and $K_1$ that satisfies this property.
-In Section~\ref{s:am-hm} we formally define this notion of relative fatness, and we present an intermediate body, called the \emph{harmonic-mean body}, that satisfies this notion of fatness.
-We will see that this body can be used as a proxy for the sake of approximation.
+Intuitively, while the body $K_0$ is ``fat'' in the standard sense \footnote{A convex body in $\RE^d$ is \emph{fat} if it can be sandwiched between two Euclidean balls whose radii differ by a factor depending only on $d$.}, it is not fat ``relative'' to the enclosing body $K_1$.
+Although this example is not typical of approximations (where $K_1$ is an $\eps$-expansion of $K_0$), it is not hard to create more typical examples where this same phenomenon arises (see Figure~\ref{f:rel-fat}(b)).
+These difficulties are further enhanced by the fact that relative fatness also needs to hold in the polar setting.

+Our overall approach will be structurally similar to previous Macbeath-based constructions, but the analysis is complicated due to the additional considerations arising from relative fatness.
+We introduce an intermediate body that is sandwiched between $K_0$ and $K_1$, called the harmonic-mean body (Section~\ref{s:am-hm}).
+We next extend results from our earlier paper \cite{AFM24} to bound the sizes of MNets in our new setting (Section~\ref{s:mnet-sizes}), and we show that the inner body is relatively fat with respect to the harmonic-mean body (Section~\ref{s:hm-fat}).
+Finally, we show that the approximation can be performed using the harmonic-mean body, and we will combine these elements to obtain the final construction of the $\eps$-approximation (Section~\ref{s:hausdorff}).